joelhooks/inngest-resend-example/README.md

 ## Setup

 This example uses [next-auth](https://next-auth.js.org/) for authentication and [prisma](https://www.prisma.io/) for database access.
-The project is configured with GitHub for authentication and a SQLite database by default.
+The project is configured with GitHub for authentication and a Postgres database by default.

+### Database

+`next-auth` can be configured with [many different databases and adapters](https://next-auth.js.org/adapters).
+For this example, we are using Postgres via Prisma.
+You can find the configuration in `prisma/schema.prisma`.

+A quick way to get postgres up and running is using [Neon](https://neon.tech/), which has a free tier and provides you with a URL that you can use to connect to your database by adding it to the `DATABASE_URL` env var.

 ### GitHub OAuth